MustafaKhurram2k4/notion-project-management-redesign/README.md

     TESTING & REFINEMENT
             ↓
         DEPLOYMENT

 ◇ Figma

-The Figma workspace contains the design process from structure to high-fidelity interface.
+The Figma workspace documents the design process from structure to high-fidelity interface.

-Planned design documentation includes:
+It includes:

 User flows
 Low-fidelity wireframes